 - Filter Pattern: This is not a mandatory field.
-You can keep it empty.
+You can leave it empty.

 - Enable trigger: Check this option to enable the trigger.
 You could also come back to this setting later to enable it.
 Click on Next button.

-Expand Encryption configuration and click the Enable helpers for encryption in transit check-box.
+Expand Encryption configuration and select the Enable helpers for encryption in transit check box.
 Configure Environment Variables as below:

-- kmsEncryptedCustomerToken: Paste your Loggly customer token and click Encrypt.
-Select
+- kmsEncryptedCustomerToken: Paste your Loggly customer token, and then click Encrypt.
+Select the

-logglyCustomerTokenkey created in step 1 and click Encrypt again.
+logglyCustomerTokenkey created in Step 1, and then click Encrypt again.

 - logglyTags: Enter